MAP THE MEAL GAP

 Hispanics, Latinos, and Black Americans

-The study for the third year includes food insecurity rates for several racial and ethnic groups at the local level and reveals that disparities can vary greatly by population and place.
+The study for the fourth year includes food insecurity rates for several racial and ethnic groups at the local level and reveals that disparities can vary greatly by population and place.

-According to the report, the state is made up of 50% Hispanic or Latino.
-Food insecurity rates among Hispanics in the state are 20 percent or 1 in 5.
-In addition, Black Americans make up two percent of the state’s population.
-Of the group in New Mexico, 27 percent or 1 in 4 are in food insecure households.
+According to the report, the state is made up of 48% Hispanic or Latino.
+Food insecurity rates among Hispanics in the state are 21% or 1 in 5.
+In addition, Black New Mexicans make up 2% of the state’s population.
+Of Black New Mexicans, 30% or 1 in 3 are in food insecure households.

 Interactive Map and Data Visualization